anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 existing Anuket testing knowledge (projects) and experience (history) by utilising the toolchain design already in-place.
-The conformance toolchain only requires for the local deployment of the components instead of leveraging the common Anuket centralized services.
+The conformance toolchain only requires for the local deployment of the components instead of leveraging the common Anuket centralised services.
 However, the interfaces remain unchanged for leveraging test jobs, the common test case execution, the test result database and the S3 protocol to publish the artifacts.
 It’s worth mentioning that dumping all results and logs